Tiger-Desktop-Environment/Tiger-Window-Manager/README.md

 You will then be able to run the window manager using `startx`.

 Todo:
-* Add a config file in c where the modifier key is defined
 * Add a keyboard shortcut to quit the whole window manager (with an alert)
 * Add wallpaper support to the window manager
 * Open a terminal when MOD+enter is pressed